SermetPekin/SermetPekin/README.md

 ## Hi there 👋

-🔭 I’m currently working on `perse` package a high level experimental package to leverage best of three giants Pandas, Polars and Duckdb.
+🔭 I’m currently working on `perse` an experimental, high level package to leverage best of three giants Pandas, Polars and Duckdb.

 ## 🔧 Projects & Packages